rodolphe37/my-simple-cam-dektop-app/README.md

 ## :heavy_exclamation_mark:  How to uninstall the widget?

-> ou can uninstall the app with:
+> You can uninstall the app with:

 ```
 sudo apt-get remove my-simple-cam